theHostileNegotiator/Halo-2-Adjusted-Source/README.md

 # Halo 2 Adjusted Source
- Source Edits of tags for Halo 2 Adjusted
+ Source Edits of tags and data for Halo 2 Adjusted.
+Credit is appreciated if used for own projects